 121 South Forrest Ave., Camden, TN 38320

-Hours: Monday - Friday 9:00 A.M. - 5:00 P.M.
+Hours: Monday - Wednesday - Friday - Saturday 8:00 A.M. - 6:00 P.M.

 The Benton County Genealogical Society maintains records pertinent to the heritage of the county.

 Benton County Genealogical Society